visualdensity/simple-local-replace-html/README.md

 Example - if you're trying to launch the page for Adobe installation, you'd do this (on Mac or Linux):

     cat template.html | sed -e 's/{replace}/adobe/g' > launch.html

+You can also use the `generate.sh` or view source for working example:
+    ./generate.sh adobe

 # Adding new context